hashicorp/terraform-website/content/source/docs/cloud/sentinel/index.html.md

 from the [Terraform Enterprise provider](/docs/providers/tfe/) to upload a policy using Terraform itself.

-## Sentinel in Terraform Enterprise
+## Sentinel in Terraform Cloud

 ~> Sentinel now supports native VCS integration and direct policy set uploads.
    See [Managing policies for organizations](./manage-policies.html) for details or to read about the [migration utility](./manage-policies.html#migration-utility).

-Using Sentinel with Terraform Enterprise involves:
+Using Sentinel with Terraform Cloud involves:

 - [Defining the policies](./import/index.html) - Policies are defined using the [policy language](https://docs.hashicorp.com/sentinel/concepts/language) with